SreepathyJayanand/PR_Project/readme.md

 ### How to execute the project

 ## First draw an image to perform the digit recognition
 python3 drawer.py

 ## Execute to find the character which you drew
 python3 test.py

-The result shown in terminal
+The result will be shown in terminal
 ### How to train
 Execute CNN_mnist.py
 The saved weights file is stored in Trained_weights.hdf5